 Activities are chosen by the group members via a steering group and include going out for meals, bowling, theatre trips, Karaoke, and sports such as swimming.
 Some groups do activities as challenging as go-carting or climbing!
 Here is an example programme from one of our teens and twenties groups Wednesday Teens group- May_Jun 16 and Thursday night group Jan Feb 16, so you can see examples of what a couple of groups have been doing recently.
 More information can be found in our My Teens and Twenties Matter leaflet feb 2016 FINAL leaflet.
 Teens groups are funded by our grant from the Big Lottery.

 We also offer occasional activities and celebratory events from walking groups to our Christmas party and Summer get together.
-Our Teens club is for 11 to 18 year olds and is based every Saturday at the Vale Circles Centre just off the Dewsbury Road in Beeston.
+Our film club is for 11 to 18 year olds and is based every Saturday in real cinema.
+Young people get together with their peers, watch movies of their choice and have a chat.
+FILM CLUB POSTER FINAL.

 New members are welcome and a free trial session is available by arrangement.
 When joining all prospective members need to complete an application form, this varies depending upon age and group as funders requirements vary.